-If your child needs to go to a different destination after school, a written note is required ONE WEEK PRIOR.
-The note should include the name, address, and telephone number of the person responsible for your child.
+If your child needs to go to a different destination after school, a written note is required by WEDNESDAY OF THE PRIOR WEEK (as per BOE policy).
+The note should include the date, name, address, and telephone number of the person responsible for your child.
+Bus pass forms are also available in the Main Office.
+Bus passes will not be issued for play dates or parties.
 Phone calls requesting changes in transportation will not be honored.
-If an emergency arises during the day, call the main office as soon as possible and the principal will determine if a bus pass will be issued to your child.
+If an emergency arises during the day, call the Main Office as soon as possible and a bus pass will be issued to your child.